 Scott has worked with professional athletes (NFL, MLB, PGA Tour), elite level triathletes, CEOs, stay-at-home moms, and everyday heroes who all had one common goal – to improve and to be better today than they were yesterday.

-As Scott says, "When I was young, I was held back in swimming lessons, I didn't own a bike and I only ran if someone was chasing me," yet now he enjoys testing himself and pushing his body, and mind, through extreme endurance sports, believing these things are a powerful metaphor for life.
-He has completed five Ironman triathlons and 27 marathons and a 100-mile ultramarathon run through the hills of southeast Wisconsin.
-He is also very close with his brother, Jason, who lives in Washington.
+Yet, now he enjoys testing himself and pushing his body, and mind, through extreme endurance sports, believing these things are a powerful metaphor for life.
+He has completed five Ironman triathlons and 29 marathons and a 100-mile ultramarathon run through the hills of southeast Wisconsin.
+He is also very close with his brother, Jason, who lives in Rome, Italy.
 Together, they “plod” at least one marathon a year…laughing the whole way.

 Brotherly Marathon BondingMy brother and I "plod" one marathon together every year...laughing the whole way.